-9.1021 Santa Rosa Online, a Franchise of Florida Virtual School
+9.1031 Florida Virtual School

-Students in Grades 6-12 who satisfy the admissions policies as outlined in Sections 5.100 and/or 6.100 of the Student Progression Plan may enroll in Santa Rosa Online, the district franchise of Florida Virtual School.
-These students are considered public education students and will be subject to the same promotion and/or graduation requirements as that of a student in a brick and mortar school.
+Santa Rosa County students who satisfy the admissions policies as outlined in Sections 4.100.
+5.100 and/or 6.100 of the Student Progression Plan may enroll as a full-time student in Santa Rosa Online through its partnership with Florida Virtual School (Grades 6 KG - 12).
+Full-time students in Santa Rosa Online, through its partnership with Florida Virtual School, are considered public education students and will be subject to the same promotion and/or graduation requirements as that of a student in a brick and mortar school.
 Unless courses are not available through Santa Rosa Online, full-time students in this program must take their courses through Santa Rosa Online rather than directly through Florida Virtual School.

-9.1022 K12, Inc. (District Virtual Instruction Program VIP)
+9.1032 K12, Inc.

-Pursuant to F. S. 1002.455, students in grades K-12 may enroll in the District's full-time District Virtual Instruction Program (VIP), provided that they meet at least one of the following conditions:
+Pursuant to F. S. 1002.455, Santa Rosa County students who satisfy the admissions policies as outlined in Sections 4.100, 5.100 and/or 6.100 of the Student Progression Plan may enroll as a full-time student in Santa Rosa Online through its partnership with K12, Inc. (Grades KG-12), provided that they meet at least one of the following conditions:

-- A. The student spent the prior school year in attendance at a public school in the state and was enrolled and reported by the school district for funding during October and February for purposes of the Florida Education Finance Program surveys. - B. The student is a dependent child of a member of the United States Armed Forces who was transferred within the last 12 months to this state from another state or from a foreign country pursuant to a permanent change of station order. - C. The student was enrolled during the prior school year in a Virtual Instruction Program under s.
-1002.45, the K-8 Virtual School Program under s.
-1002.415, or a full-time Florida Virtual School program under s.
-1002.37(8)a. - D. The student has a sibling who is currently enrolled in a Virtual Instruction Program (VIP) and the sibling was enrolled in that program at the end of the prior school year. - E. The student is eligible to enter Kindergarten or first grade. - F. The student is eligible to enter Grades 2 through 5 and is enrolled full-time in a school District Virtual Instruction Program (VIP), virtual charter school, or the Florida Virtual School.
+- A. The student spent the prior school year in attendance at a public school in the state and was enrolled and reported by the school district for funding during October and February for purposes of the Florida Education Finance Program surveys. - B. The student is a dependent child of a member of the United States Armed Forces who was transferred within the last twelve (12) months to this state from another state or from a foreign country pursuant to a permanent change of station order. - C. The student was enrolled during the prior school year in a virtual instruction program under s.1002.45, the K-8 Virtual School Program under s.1002.415, or a full-time Florida Virtual School Program under s1002.37(8)a. - D. The student has a sibling who is currently enrolled in a virtual instruction program and the sibling was enrolled in that program at the end of the prior school year.

+- E. The student is eligible to enter kindergarten or first grade. - F. The student is eligible to enter grades 2 through 5 and is enrolled fill-time in a school district virtual instruction program, virtual charter school, or the Florida Virtual School.

-These students are considered public education students and will be subject to the same promotion and/or graduation requirements as that of a student in a brick and mortar school.
+Full-time students in Santa Rosa Online, through its partnership with K12, Inc., are considered public education students and will be subject to the same promotion and/or graduation requirements as that of a student in a brick and mortar school.